KaotoIO/kaoto.io/content/docs/add_dsl.md

 image: "images/portfolio/screenshot-03.png"
 ---

-Kaoto frontend is agnostic of the DSL (Domain Specific Language) used, so to add suport for a new DSL we just have to implement the specific endpoints on the [API](https://kaotoio.github.io/kaoto-backend/api/index.html).
+Kaoto frontend is agnostic of the DSL (Domain Specific Language) used, so to add support for a new DSL we just have to implement the specific endpoints on the [API](https://kaotoio.github.io/kaoto-backend/api/index.html).

+There are two services we have to implement to make Kaoto support each DSL.

 ## Implementation